AlexKoff88/blog/deploy-with-openvino.md

 | :--------------------------- | :--------------: | :-----------: | :-----------: |
 | meta-llama/Meta-Llama-3.1-8B |   7.3366         | 7.3463        | 7.8288        |

-## Deploy model with OpenVINO Gen.AI C++ API
+## Deploy model with OpenVINO GenAI C++ API

-Now, we have successfully converted and optimized the model, let's see how to run it using OpenVINO Gen.AI C++ API.
-The Gen.AI API is designed to be intuitive and provides a seamless migration from 🤗 Transformers API.
+Now, we have successfully converted and optimized the model, let's see how to run it using OpenVINO GenAI C++ API.
+The GenAI API is designed to be intuitive and provides a seamless migration from 🤗 Transformers API.
 The basic concept of this API is `ov::genai::LLMPipeline` class.
 Its instance can be created directly from the folder with the converted model.
 It will automatically load the main model, tokenizer, detokenizer, and the default generation configuration.
 The basic inference with `LLMPipeline` looks as follows:
 ```cpp
 #include "openvino/genai/llm_pipeline.hpp"
 #include <iostream>